h2oai/h2o-3/h2o-clustering/README.md

 ## Distribution

-It is assumed this module is part of H2O by default.
-However, as it only relies on the contract of `AbstractEmbeddedH2OConfig`, which is considered to be fixed, it is possible to put this module on a classpath of even older H2Os which contain `AbstractEmbeddedH2OConfig`.
+It is assumed this module is NOT part of H2O by default.
+It must be put onto the classpath manually.
+As it only relies on the contract of
+`AbstractEmbeddedH2OConfig`, which is considered to be fixed, it is possible to put this module on a classpath of even older H2Os which contain `AbstractEmbeddedH2OConfig`.
 This enables assisted clustering even to legacy H2O versions.